talwarabhimanyu/talwarabhimanyu.github.io/_posts/2018-08-12-lstm-backprop.md

 The mathematics used is not dissimilar from what is required for RNNs (although you will see a lot more alphabets and subscripts because there are a lot more parameters than in an RNN).
 That said, one has to be careful about the flow of 'influence' from various nodes in the network to the network's loss (I will explain this below).
 It is easy to miss out on a 'path' in the network through which 'influence' flows (I speak from personal experience!)

-I strongly suggest you read my [post on RNNs](https://talwarabhimanyu.github.io/blog/2018/07/31/rnn-backprop) before proceeding because it introduces some key tricks which I will reuse in this post.
-I will assume that the reader is familiar with LSTMs.
+**I strongly suggest you read my [post on RNNs](https://talwarabhimanyu.github.io/blog/2018/07/31/rnn-backprop) before proceeding because it introduces some key tricks which I will reuse in this post.
+Also, I will frequently draw parallels (and highlight differences) between the results I proved for RNNs and the ones I prove here.** I will assume that the reader is familiar with LSTMs.
 Chris Olah's [blog post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) offers a very intuitive explanation of why LSTMs are structured the way they are.

 ## Terminology
 To process a sequence of length $$T$$, an LSTM uses $$T$$ copies of a Basic Unit (henceforth referred to as just a Unit).
 Each Unit uses the same set of parameters (weights and biases).
 One way to understand this is that there is a 'root' version of a weight matrix $$W$$, and each Unit uses this same version.
 Any changes to the 'root' are reflected in the matrix $$W$$ used by each Unit.
 We sometimes say that the parameters are 'tied together' across Units.